h4ndzdatm0ld/cdk-nautobot/README.md

 # Nautobot AWS CDK Deployment

 This project contains the AWS CDK code to deploy Nautobot to AWS.
-The CDK code was largely developed by following the [Nautobot In AWS Fargate](https://blog.networktocode.com/post/nautobot-in-aws-fargate/) blog post by [Network to Code](https://www.networktocode.com/).
+The CDK code was influenced by the [Nautobot In AWS Fargate](https://blog.networktocode.com/post/nautobot-in-aws-fargate/) blog post by [Network to Code](https://www.networktocode.com/).
+However, the mentioned blog post is missing a lot of details about Redis and back end database (Postgres in this case).
+Other differences are the simplification of building the Docker images which allows for plugins and custom attributes to be set in the `nautobot_config.py` file and the use of AWS Secrets Manager to store the Nautobot secrets.
+Also, creating and storing the artifacts in ECR is drastically simplified with the `DockerImageAsset` construct.

+# SSM - Accessing Containers

+If there is need to access the containers, AWS SSM provides a way to do this.
+The following commands can be used to access the containers:

+# TODO

 ![Nautobot Architechture](./images/architecture-diagram.png)